pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 ## Reduce

-The problem above is used a single workgroup.
+The solution above used a single workgroup.
 Even though it has 256 invocations a modern GPU has 1000s of cores and we're only use 256 of them.

 One technique we could try is sometimes called reducing.
 We will have each workgroup only add 2 chunks, writing the result to the first of those 2 chunks.
 This way, if we have 1000 chunks we can use 500 workgroups.
 That's far more parallelization.
-We'll repeat the process 500 chunks summed into 250, 250 -> 125, 125 -> 63 etc..
+We'll repeat the process 500 chunks reduced into 250, 250 -> 125, 125 -> 63 etc...
+until we've reduced to 1 chunk.

 <div class="webgpu_center compute-diagram"><div data-diagram="reduceDiagram"></div></div>

 We can use just one shader and we just have to pass in a stride to reduce the chunks down to one chunk.
+The stride is the number of chunks we need to look at get the second chunk we're summing with.
+If we pass in a stride of 1 then we'll sum adjacent chunks.
+If we pass in a stride of 2 then we sum every other chunk. etc...

 Here are the changes to our shader